Simula Research Laboratory /

 man check-certificate

-Extract-PEM extracts an X.509 certificate bundle from a PEM file into separate files for each entry.
+Extract-PEM extracts an X.509 certificate bundle from a Privacy-Enhanced Mail (PEM) file into separate files for each entry.
 The output files are named using a given prefix, with extension according to the entry type (i.e. .crt for a certificate, .key for a key, .crl for a CRL).
 The first entry (usually: the server, client or user certificate) and/or last entry (usually: the Root CA) may be skipped.
 Examples:

 Extract the PEM file My-Server-Certificate.crt, into files Certificate-<NUMBER>.<EXTENSION>.
 The number is starting from 1, and provides the position of an entry within the input file:

-extract-pem My-Server-Certificate.crt --output Certificate-
+extract-pem My-Server-Certificate.crt --output-prefix Certificate-

 Extract the PEM file My-Server-Certificate.crt, into files Intermediate-<NUMBER>.<EXTENSION>, skipping the first and last entry.
 That is, only the intermediate certificates are extracted: